HelpContact UsView shopping cart

 1. Slice the beef into thin pieces, about about 1/3" (3 cm) thick.

 3. Add the beef and kaffir lime leaves, continue cooking for 3 minutes until fragrant and the beef is cooked through.
-Transfer to a pot, place over medium heat and cook until boiling.
+Transfer to a large pot, place over medium heat and cook until boiling.
 Add the remaining coconut milk, season with palm sugar and fish sauce.
-When the mixture returns to the boil add the eggplants.
+When the mixture returns to a boil add the eggplants.
 Cook until the eggplants are done, sprinkle sweet basil leaves and red chilies over, then turn off the heat.

 4. Arrange on a serving dish and garnish with sweet basil leaves and red chilies before serving.

-This recipe is taken from the publication Popular Thai Cuisine and is available in our cookbook section.
+The recipe and images are reproduced from Popular Thai Cuisine and used with permission from Sangdad Publications.
+'Popular Thai Cuisine' is available for purchase in our cookbook section.

 Popular Thai CuisineThe green curry recipe page from 'Popular Thai Cuisine'